*updated Oct 25, 2019

 Here is some more info on the Bells at a sign at the monument

-Visitors can walk around and sound the bells as they wish.
+Visitors can walk around and ring the bells as they wish.
 The air is pretty fresh and the green park areas around allow it for a nice picnic outside.
 No benches though.

 I remember coming here as a child with my cousins and running around ringing the bells.
 My baby is not tall enough to reach most of them, but she enjoyed the trip anyways.